 What we do

-Trade with Israel
+Political Lobbying: Trade with Israel

-In this context, one of the primary considerations for organisations working in the area of human rights in relation to Palestine is to ensure that third state trading relations with Israel contain clearly defined territorial definitions that explicitly exclude Israeli settlements constructed on occupied Palestinian territory.
+One of the primary considerations for organisations working in the area of human rights in relation to Palestine is to ensure that third state trading relations with Israel contain clearly defined territorial definitions that explicitly exclude Israeli settlements constructed on occupied Palestinian territory.
 However, the nature of Israel’s settlement enterprise which has resulted in the de facto annexation of the settlements as part of the Israeli state has made it increasingly difficult to disassociate business activity within the Israeli state and that which takes place within illegal settlements.